Category Archives: Musical Drama

 In 1954, what a profound and wonderful role for a female, let alone a black female.
 Typically cast in roles such as maids, waitresses, or even less glamorous parts, how wonderful for Dandridge to capture a challenging role of this caliber.

-As she sinks her teeth into the meaty and flirtatious Carmen, she is a vixen all the way.
-Her pizzazz, her flare, and her singing and dancing performances made Dandridge a star and forever known as a groundbreaking talent.
+As she sinks her teeth into the meaty and flirtatious Carmen, she is a vixen.
+Her pizzazz, flare, and singing and dancing performances made Dandridge a star, forever known as a groundbreaking talent.

-Enough cannot be said of the great importance of the casting of all-black actors in Carmen Jones.
-Monumental, of course, given the time of the film, the result is a film of importance to the black culture, showing that no longer did they need to only appear in “white films” as supporting players, but could carry a film on their own.
+There cannot be enough said about the importance of casting all-black actors in Carmen Jones.
+Monumental, of course, given the time, the result is a film of importance to the black culture, showing they no longer needed to appear in “white films” as supporting players, but could carry a film on their own.

 How profound and remarkable this was!

-My only criticism of the film is undoubtedly a result of the progress made for both black actors and the way black characters are written- though there is still plenty more work to do.
+My only criticism of the film is undoubtedly a result of the progress made for both black actors and black characters- though there is still plenty more work to do.

-At times it feels a shade on the dated side (in present times plenty of great roles for black actors) with a slightly grainy look to the filming.
+At times it feels a shade on the dated side (presently there are more great roles for black actors) with a slightly grainy look to the filming.

 Some of the acting from the supporting characters is also not the strongest, but liberties must be taken as Carmen Jones is a historical film.

-Thanks to the genius and the funding of Preminger, who needed to produce the film independently due to lack of interest, the results are a film that has gone down in history as being worthy, edgy, and open-minded.
+Thanks to the genius and the funding of Preminger, who needed to produce the film independently due to lack of interest, the result is a film that has gone down in history as worthy, edgy, and open-minded.

 Wisely casting talented stars with great pipes, the film is a solid success.